[Exclusive] Internal memo: EU navies to police Libya migration for years

 Two-years of meaningless talks had rendered the "secondary-task" "irrelevant" and Irini should consider "other alternatives" going forward, the memo said, without suggesting options.

-But despite the moral hazard, EU diplomats want their eyes in the sea and sky to hoover up even more data to share in future.
+But despite the moral hazard, EU diplomats want their eyes in the sky to see even more to share in future.

 Irini should "increase the effectiveness of air surveillance of its Area of Operations to allow the early detection of migrant departures", the EU foreign service said.